funkymcb/AdventOfCode/README.md

 # AdventOfCode
-My solutions to the advent of code
+My solutions to the Advent of Code 2022

+# Day 1